 Please choose your preferred travel type

-We make our way to Holyhead and join the ferry over to Ireland, going on to our overnight hotel.
+We make our way to Holyhead and join the ferry over to Ireland, going on to our overnight hotel for dinner.
 (D)

 Day Three: The Ring of Kerry

 Today we are in for a treat as we set off on a sensational 100 mile drive around some of the most awe-inspiring landscapes along the Atlantic Coast.
 Watch the scenery roll by as we journey through pretty villages, market towns and past historical sights.
 We will also visit the fascinating Kerry Bog Village.
 Our journey returns through the famed Molls Gap, stunning Ladies’ View and Killarney National Park.
-During the day you may choose to join an optional cruise on Lough Leane and a ride on a jaunting car.
 (B,D)

 Day Four: At leisure in Killarney